sarutlaa/Weather-Data-Analysis/README.md

 ## Task 3: Data Analysis
-The required aggrgations have been performed and stored in another table called weather_statistics whose schema is as below.
+The necessary aggregations have been computed and stored in a separate table named weather_statistics whose schema is defined as below.

 ```ruby
 CREATE TABLE weather_statistics (